catalpa-cl/asap-spelling/README.md

 # asap-spelling

-This repository will soon contains gold-standard spelling correction annotation for the test data section of the asap short answer scoring corpus.
+This repository contains gold-standard spelling correction annotation for the test data section of the asap short answer scoring corpus.

 Please refer to the following paper when using the data.